 Following are the noticeable Test Strategy among the many utilized in Black Box Testing –

 Decision Table Testing: With a unique combination in each column, a decision table puts their causes and their effects in a matrix.

 Boundary Value Testing: Boundary value testing is centered around the values at limits or boundaries, hence the name.
 A specific scope of values are acceptable by the system or not is decided by the procedure of Boundary Value Testing.
-It is helpful in lessening the quantity of tests performed and is generally suitable for the systems where an input is inside decided ranges.
+It is helpful in lessening the number of tests performed and is generally suitable for the systems where input is inside decided ranges.